 I can only be this way

-You like me or not, it’s nothing to do with me
+You like me or not, it’s nothing to do

 Forget it, whatever you tell me